 For financial reporting purposes, we have accounted for the aggregate consideration received in the 2008 and 2009 closings of the reinstated settlement agreement by the full accrual method of accounting for real estate sales (since the settlement agreement arose out of a dispute concerning the adequacy of the condemnation proceeds for our former real property in New Jersey).
 Under this method, we recognized a pre-tax gain of \$11.3 million in the second quarter of 2009, based on the difference between the \$11.8 million cash received and the \$487,000 carrying value of the portion of the property for which we have released our equitable lien in the second closing.
 Similarly, the cash consideration we received in the closing is reflected as an investing activity in our Consolidated Statement of Cash Flows.
-Our carrying value of the property for which our equitable lien would be released in the portion of the property for which our equitable lien would be released in the third closing, was approximately \$500,000 at December 31, 2011.
+Our carrying value of the remaining portion of this property, attributable to the portion of the property for which our equitable lien would be released in the third closing, was approximately \$500,000 at December 31, 2011.